HOW TO GROW BASIL IN THE UK

 COMMON VARIETIES OF BASIL

 The commonest of all the basil varieties, it is also known as sweet basil.
 Sweet Genovese has the distinctive basil taste and scent known the world over.
 When a recipe calls for basil, use this variety.
-Widely available as seeds and as pot grown plants, our supplier is Victoriana Nursery.
+Widely available as seeds and as pot grown plants.

 Other Basil Varieties